eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/load-factors.md

 - To maintain consistency in demand-capacity comparison, rounding of fractional conversion results should be avoided.
 - If a WeekBasedCapacityGroup links several WeekBasedMaterialDemand containing the same material, the load factors applied to these WeekBasedMaterialDemand should be identical.

 Suppliers can use comments to provide customers with additional information about the applied load factors.
-For more details on this communication feature, see Chapter 5.9 of the CX-0128 DCM Standard document.
+For more details on this communication feature, see Chapter 5.9 of the [CX-0128 DCM Standard document](https://catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange)

 ## Example
 The supplier produces two toys coloured red and chrome on its line for the customer.